Four die but six live

 Another attempt.
 Black is still alive.
 A is correct, B seems inferior.
 For continuations see Analysis page.

 Obviously black needs sente to save her stones.
-After Analysis it seems that black can unconditionaly live.
-Diagrams here shows one possible solution.
+Black can unconditionaly live.
+Diagram shows the simplest solution.